morganecf/d3.crystal/README.md

 	.call(force.drag);
 ```

-Initialize/start the layout.
+Initialize and start the layout.
 This requires passing in the node/link data and the node/link svg objects.

 ```
 force.nodes(data.nodes).links(data.links)